Kamalyunus/sku_subs/README.md

 # Minimized SKU Substitution Analysis

-This is a streamlined version of the SKU Substitution Analysis system, focusing on the core functionality of identifying product substitution relationships.
-The system uses out-of-stock (OOS) patterns, price effects, and promotion impact to find substitute products.
+This is a highly optimized version of the SKU Substitution Analysis system, focusing on the core functionality of identifying product substitution relationships.
+The system uses out-of-stock (OOS) patterns, price effects, and promotion impact to find substitute products with minimal code.

 ## Core Features